Mallick17/AWS-ElastiCache/README.md

 # **Accessing and Querying the Restored Data**
+## Working with Keys in Redis OSS (ElastiCache)
+Redis uses key-value data structures.
+Each key maps to a value that can be a string, list, set, hash, etc. In ElastiCache Redis (Cluster Mode Disabled), all keys are stored in a **single logical database** and can be queried, created, and managed using `redis-cli` or any Redis client.

 Once your Redis instance (ElastiCache or other) has successfully loaded the `.rdb` file, the keys and values from that snapshot will be available in memory.